matthewjdaigle/BibX/README.md

 XML-based Bibliography Management

 ## Schema
-The schema for bibliography collections is Schema/Bibliography.xsd.
+The schema for bibliography collections is ./Schema/Bibliography.xsd.

 ## XSLT
-A set of XSL files for transformations to HTML, LaTeX, BibTeX, and plain text formats can be found in XSL.
+A set of XSL files for transformations to HTML, LaTeX, BibTeX, and plain text formats will be placed in ./XSL.

 ## Python
-A Python-based code set will be made available for editing a bibliography XML file and performing the included XSL transformations.
+A set of Python modules will be made available for editing a bibliography XML file and performing the included XSL transformations.